ASVAB for Air Force

 If you want to join the U.S. Air Force, ASVAB is the only solution.
-Air Force ASVAB is that one test that will get you enlisted in the U.S. Air Force.
-The U.S. Air Force requires you to score a very high score in the ASVAB to get enlisted.
+It is that one test that will get you enlisted in the U.S. Air Force.
+However, the U.S. Air Force requires you to score a very high score in this test to get enlisted.

 ASVAB for the Air Force

-As said earlier, the Air Force expects very high standards from potential Air Force candidates.
-Thus, the ASVAB Air Force sets the highest eligibility criterion.
-There are 10 subtests in the Air Force ASVAB.
+As said earlier, Air Force expects very high standards from its potential candidates.
+Thus, they set the highest eligibility criterion.
+There are 10 subtests.
 4 of these subtests' (AR, MK, PC & WK) scores are computed to get a score called the Armed Forces Qualifying Test (AFQT) score.
 This score decides if you will get enlisted in the U.S. military or not.
-The minimum cut off in the AFQT for you to get enlisted in the Air Force is 36.
+The AFQT minimum cut off is 36 to get enlisted in the Air Force.

 The other subtests' scores are computed using different formulae to get what are called the composite scores.
-These scores are used for screening candidates for the different Air Force jobs.
-The jobs in the Air Force are called "Air Force Specialty Code" or the "AFSC".
+These scores are used for screening candidates for different Air Force jobs.
+It is called as "Air Force Specialty Code" or the "AFSC".

-The Air Force before recruiting a candidate looks for various qualities.
+The Air Force, before recruiting a candidate, looks for various qualities.
 One of the very important qualities it looks for is the mental capacity to undergo the training given in the Air Force.
 This training is very rigorous.
 It also looks for people with the right attitude for the different Air Force jobs.
-Air Force ASVAB helps in identifying individuals with these qualities.
+It helps in identifying individuals with these qualities.

 Jobs in the Air Force

-The scores secured in the Air Force ASVAB tests are divided into 4 groups.
+The scores secured in this tests are divided into 4 groups.
 These groups are called the "Qualification Areas".
 The jobs in the Air Force fall under 4 categories.
 The composite scores are used to identify candidates who will fit in these job roles.
 The qualification areas are General (G), Mechanical (M), Administrative (A) and Electronic (E).
 The subtests and the formulae used for identifying the right candidates for these areas are,

 - General - WK+PC+AR